This list is representative of the nature and number of electives offered each year.

 ENTREPRENEURIAL THINKING (ETHNK)

-The course is an introduction to entrepreneurship and specifically entrepreneurial thinking co-taught by an experienced entrepreneur and venture capitalist.
+The course is an introduction to entrepreneurship and specifically entrepreneurial ehinking co-taught by an experienced entrepreneur and a venture capitalist.
 It is recommended for students interested in starting a company (now or in the future) or interested in working in or providing financing for early-stage companies.
-The course conceptually covers many aspects of the entrepreneurial journey, from idea generation to exit, overlapping the business model canvas and lean startup methodology where appropriate.
+The course conceptually covers many aspects of the entrepreneurial journey, from idea generation to exit, often overlapping the Business Model Canvas and Lean Startup Methodology where appropriate.

 Ethics and Social Responsibility